 Cassop Vale is probably the ‘cat’s op’ meaning ‘valley of the wild cat’ in Anglo-Saxon times.
-The vale is a Site of Special Scientific Interest (SSSI) noted for wild flowers which grow on the magnesian limestone grassland and it was historically a hunting park used by the Prince Bishops of Durham.
+The vale is a Site of Special Scientific Interest (SSSI) noted for wild flowers which grow on the magnesian limestone grassland and was historically a hunting park used by the Prince Bishops of Durham.
 The SSSI also includes marshland and a woodland fringe.

 Quarrington and Quarringtonshire

-Quarringtonshire was an ancient district stretching from Sherburn to Tursdale with an Anglo-Saxon name but like other such districts probably had roots going back to Celtic times.
-The district was still recognised after the Norman Conquest but as a part of County Durham.
+Quarringtonshire was an ancient district stretching from Sherburn to Tursdale with an Anglo-Saxon name but like other such districts probably had roots going back to earlier Celtic times.
+The district was still recognised after the Norman Conquest but as a part of the County Durham.

 Quarrington, (originally called Querningdon) means ‘quern stone hill’ and is named from querns or millstones used for grinding corn as it seems the local stone was used for this.
 The actual hill itself includes a hill spur or ‘heugh’ at its north east corner near Bowburn.
 The heugh can be seen from the A1(M) motorway and alongside the A688 road linking Bowburn to Sherburn.

-The hill top now occupied by Quarrington Hill Village was more than once a location for military encampments in centuries past.
-During the Civil War in April 1644, the Scots under the Earl of Leven encamped on the hill for seven days before heading to Marston Moor near York to fight alongside the victorious Parliamentarians in the battle there.
+The hill top now occupied by Quarrington Hill village was more than once a location for military encampments in centuries past.
+During the English Civil War in April 1644, the Scots under the Earl of Leven encamped on the hill for seven days before heading to Marston Moor near York to fight alongside the victorious Parliamentarians in the battle there.

-Just over a century later, in April 1747, English troops under the Duke of Cumberland camped here for several weeks after returning from victory over the Jacobites at Culloden in Scotland.
+Just over a century later, in April 1747, British troops under the Duke of Cumberland camped here for several weeks after returning from victory over the Jacobites at Culloden in Scotland.
 Traces of their huts could still be seen on the hill in the 1850s.

-One of the houses in the Front Street of Quarrington Hill Village is called Aston Villa.
+One of the houses in the Front Street of Quarrington Hill village is called Aston Villa.
 It was named in 1913 by a Sunderland Football Club supporter called Albert Gillett who later went on to run a bus company in the village.
 Sunderland were having a successful season that year and reached the FA Cup final.

 Kelloe has a name that derives from ‘Kelf Law’ meaning ‘Calf Hill’ and its history dates back before medieval times.
 The hill, now Kelloe Law, is that between Kelloe and Trimdon.
 There were two old settlements called Kelloe, namely Town Kelloe and Church Kelloe both of which are shrunken medieval villages.